particle-iot/device-os/docs/build.md

 ## Custom makefile

-(Please note this is an experimental feature and may be removed in future releases.)

 When using `APP` or `APPDIR` to build custom application sources, the build system by default will build any `.c` and `.cpp` files found in the given directory and it's subdirectories.
-You can override this and customize the build process by adding the file `build.mk` to the root of the application sources.
+You can override this and customize the build process by adding the file a makefile to the root of the application sources.

+The makefile should be placed in the root of the application folder.
+The default name for the file is:

+- when building with `APP=myapp` the default name is `myapp.mk`
+- when building with `APPDIR=` the default name is `build.mk`

 The file should be a valid gnu make file.

 To customize the build, append values to these variables: